|It is critical to understand how the charging

 Complete thread by NachoRT74 et al on improving the charging system while keeping the ammeter. (on Dodge Charger forum)

-Jeep SJ, Charge and Headlight Diagrams (has its own page)
+1986 AMC Full Size Jeep (SJ) Charge and Headlight Diagrams

 1967 Plymouth Barracuda: